agata-sm/piRNA-seq_pipeline/README.md

 git clone https://github.com/agata-sm/piRNA-seq_pipeline.git
 ```

-The first step is to create the python environment which contains all software dependencies.
-This is done once, and the environment needs to be activated before each run.
+The first step is to create a python environment which contains all software dependencies.
+This is done once (and may take some time), and the environment needs to be activated before each run.

 ```
 ```